Largest hyperbolic actions and quasi-parabolic actions in groups: Mapping class groups

 \subsection{Maximal lineal actions}

-In this section, we prove an extension of Theorem \ref{thm:mcgaccess}.
-Let $\Mod(S)$ be the mapping class group of a closed surface $S$, and consider a proper connected subsurface $V$ of $S$.
+In this section, we prove an extension of Theorem \ref{thm:mcgaccess} in the case that $S$ has no punctures.
+Let $\Mod(S)$ be the mapping class group of a closed surface $S$, and consider a proper, connected, essential subsurface $V$ of $S$.
 Suppose moreover that $V$ is disjoint from some element of its mapping class group orbit; that is, there is $h\in \Mod(S)$ such that $hV$ and $V$ have disjoint representatives in their isotopy classes.
 We show that under a certain technical condition on $V$, if $[\Mod(S)\curvearrowright X]$ is a hyperbolic structure and there exists $\phi\in \Mod(S)$ supported on $V$ that acts loxodromically on $X$, then the structure must in fact be lineal.

 Before stating this result precisely, we introduce some notation.
-Given two isotopy classes of subsurfaces $A,B$ of $S$, we write $A\perp B$ if $A$ and $B$ have disjoint representatives and $A\nest B$ if $A$ has a representative contained in $B$.
+Given two isotopy classes of essential subsurfaces $A,B$ of $S$, we write $A\perp B$ if $A$ and $B$ have disjoint representatives and $A\nest B$ if $A$ has a representative contained in $B$.
 Let $g(T)$ denote the genus of a finite type surface $T$, let $b(T)$ denote the number of boundary components (or punctures), and let $\xi(T)=3g(T)-3+b(T)$ denote the complexity.
 We note that complexity is monotonic under inclusion; that is, if $A\nest B$, then $\xi(A)\leq \xi(B)$.